harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 ```

-The cool thing here is, it doesn’t matter how many arguments you pass to the `mixin`.
-It’s entirely up to the scenario.
+The cool thing here is, it doesn't matter how many arguments you pass to the `mixin`.
+It's entirely up to the scenario.

 ## Summary

 As you can see, *Pug* is a fresh and powerful language that makes you more productive when writing markup.
-It’s worth looking into it and learning those language features.
+It's worth looking into it and learning those language features.
 By combining all those simple things, you could quickly build big projects in almost no time.

 All code written [here is also available on *GitHub*](https://github.com/ThorstenHans/jade-introduction){:target="_blank"}.